Coffee Pots & Lemon Pots

 What a difference one ingredient makes!
 While COFFEE POTS are dark and mysterious, LEMON POTS are sunny and good-natured.

 For LEMON POTS, substitute fresh lemon juice for the coffee.
-However, scald the milk alone.
-Then whisk the lemon juice with the egg yolks and four, not two, tablespoons sugar before adding the hot milk.
+However, scald the milk alone by itself – otherwise it'll curdle, no good!
+Then whisk the lemon juice with the egg yolks and use four, not two, tablespoons sugar.
+After that, whisk in the scalded milk and proceed as written.

 ALANNA's TIPS Experiment with liqueurs to complement or contrast the coffee or lemon flavors.
+For example, for the COFFEE POTS, consider kahlua or cherry kirsch or for the LEMON POTS, think about limoncello or marsala.
 Adjust the quantities and cooking time but consider using small oven-safe coffee mugs rather than ramekins.
-Serve POTS with small spoons to encourage savoring every silky smidgen.
-Want to use up those egg whites?
-Make part-white omelets within a couple of days.
-Or search for ‘meringues’ or ‘meringue kisses’ at www.epicurious.com for ideas.
+Serve these cool custards with small spoons to encourage savoring every silky smidgen.
+POTS are a favorite way to use up extra egg yolks but here are ideas for using up leftover egg whites.
 POT recipes are great examples of employing intensely flavored no-cal or low-cal ingredients for healthful, satisfying results.

 COFFEE POTS